The JWST UNCOVER Treasury survey: Ultradeep NIRSpec and NIRCam ObserVations before the Epoch of Reionization: Survey Design

 \subsection{Deep NIRCam and NIRISS imaging}

 The UNCOVER survey imaging includes deep primary NIRCam imaging on the extended cluster and NIRISS and NIRCam parallel imaging in the outskirts.
-In this section, we describe the reduction and public release of the NIRCam primary field cluster pre-imaging mosaic and the NIRISS parallel.
+In this section, we describe the NIRCam primary field cluster pre-imaging mosaic and the NIRISS parallel.

 The NIRCam mosaic is designed to maximize the number of detected $z{>}10$ galaxies.
 This was done by forward-modeling the theoretical luminosity functions of \citet{mason:15} and from the \texttt{DELPHI} model \citep{dayal:14, dayal:22} using the CATS v4.1 lens model of A2744 \citep{jauzac:15} to predict the number of $6{<}z{<}16$ galaxies to our detection limit.
 The number of $z{>}10$ galaxies is maximized by a 4-pointing gap-filled NIRCam mosaic.
 Our expected $5\sigma$ depths of ${\sim}$30 AB (given ${\sim}4$ hours of exposure in F200W and ${\sim}6$ hours in F115W, \JWST ETC 2.0, see Table \ref{tbl:exposures}) correspond to $M_{UV}{=}\minus 14.0$ at $z{=}6{-}7$ with ${<}3$ magnitudes of lensing \citep[where models are considered more robust, e.g.,][]{livermore:17,Atek:18,bouwens:21}.
 The dominant uncertainty in expected numbers is the difference between theoretical models, which can differ by factors of $>10$ at $z>10$ \citep[e.g.][]{Oesch:18,finkelstein:22b}, with a smaller contribution from cosmic variance ranging from $10\%-40\%$ at $z=7-10$ \citep[e.g.][]{Ucci:2021}.
 These depths compare favorably to those achieved in our final mosaic (see Table \ref{tbl:exposures}).